Megan Fox expecting baby with Machine Gun Kelly

 Fox on Monday announced on her Instagram page that she’s pregnant, showcasing her growing belly and a positive pregnancy test in photos.

-“Nothing is ever really lost. welcome back,” she wrote in the caption, referring to her previous experience with pregnancy loss.
+“Nothing is ever really lost. welcome back,” she wrote in the caption, making reference to her previous experience with pregnancy loss.

 The app version of Fox’s Instagram post on Monday featured MGK’s song “last november,” which the musician has previously said is about pregnancy loss.